ec-jrc/lisflood-model/index.md

 -   maps related to the development of vegetation over time

 -   maps that define at which locations output is generated as time series

-All maps that are needed to run the model are listed in the table[^3] of Annex 12.
+All maps that are needed to run the model are listed in the table of Annex 12.

 ### Role of "mask" and "channels" maps

 The mask map (i.e. "area.map") defines the model domain.
-In order to avoid unexpected results, **it is vital that all maps that are related to topography, land use and soil are defined (i.e. don't contain a missing value)** for each pixel that is "true" (has a Boolean 1 value) on the mask map.
+In order to avoid unexpected results, **it is vital that all maps that are related to topography, land use and soil are defined** (i.e. don't contain a missing value) for each pixel that is "true" (has a Boolean 1 value) on the mask map.
 The same applies for all meteorological input and the Leaf Area Index maps.
 Similarly, all pixels that are "true" on the channels map must have some valid (non-missing) value on each of the channel parameter maps.
 Undefined pixels can lead to unexpected behaviour of the model, output that is full of missing values, loss of mass balance and possibly even model crashes.
 Some maps needs to have values in a defined range e.g. gradient.map has to be greater than 0.

 ### Map location attributes and distance units

 LISFLOOD needs to know the size properties of each grid cell (length, area) in order to calculate water *volumes* from meteorological forcing variables that are all defined as water *depths*.
 By default, LISFLOOD obtains this information from the location attributes of the input maps.
 This will only work if all maps are in an "equal area" (equiareal) projection, and the map co-ordinates (and cell size) are defined in meters.
 For datasets that use, for example, a latitude-longitude system, neither of these conditions is met.
 In such cases you can still run LISFLOOD if you provide two additional maps that contain the length and area of each grid cell:

 +-----------------------+-----------------------+-----------------------+
 | ***Table 4.1**        |